DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 }
 ```

-It will alter the class at build time to produce an implementation along the lines of
+It will alter the class at build-time to produce an implementation along the lines of:

 ```java
 public final class ValueExample {